theodi/BDNS/BDNS_Governance_model.md

 The W3C provide the group with a homepage, a means to publish specifications, and some collaboration tools (e.g. our mailing list).
 This provides the group with a stable presence on the web, even though the membership of the group might change over time.

+The active organisations participating in the Community Group are:

+* Arup
+* British Land
+* BuildingsIOT
+* FPC
+* Google
+* Lloret

 ### Chair(s)